 College Hunger In California - Problem Statistics

 Another study conducted by California State University in 2018 showed that approximately 41% of the school's 480,000-student population reported food insecurity.
-That is almost a quarter-million students struggling with this issue.
-The University of California did not fall behind with its numbers: 19% of its students were missing meals.
-Lastly, California community colleges have estimated that over 50% of students do not have enough food to eat.
+This translates to almost a quarter-million students struggling with this issue.
+The University of California also reported high numbers, with 19% of its students missing meals.
+Additionally, over 50% of students in California community colleges estimated that they do not have enough food to eat.

 In a 2019 report by the California Student Aid Commission’s 2018-2019 Student Expenses and Resources Survey (SEARS), a sample of 150,000 college students from four-year institutions reported having concerns extending beyond college tuition.
 Reports have found that students pay over $2000 per month beyond tuition and fees on items including room, board, books, transportation, and other personal expenses.

 Even before the COVID-19 outbreak, an average of 40% of California community college students still experienced food insecurity.
 However, the pandemic has likely worsened the situation, as students face additional challenges such as job losses, reduced working hours, and limited access to on-campus resources.

 California Governor Gavin Newsom has highlighted this issue and allowed almost all colleges to divert funds to launch campus pantries that support students in need.
 Out of 115 community colleges, 46 already have campus pantry programs, and 26 are currently operating despite the outbreak and campus closures.